Terradue/doc-tep-geohazards/source/tutorials/fastvel.rst

 - Processing Date (date).
 - Geometry (POLYGON).

-To download the corresponding text file (with the .properties extension), click on the "Download" button and select "File (properties [application/octet-stream])".
+To download the corresponding text file (with the .properties extension), click on the "Download" button and select "Metadata (properties)".

 The Job can be resubmited by clicking on the "Resubmit Job" button.
 After that, the FASTVEL form will appear allowing the modification of the parameters.